Dossier on biodiversity projects in a fragile context

 During the project preparation phase, meetings are held with civil society representatives of the local community to win their support.
 Already at this point it is clear that conflicting interests often need to be balanced, which is taken into account in the respective project design.
 Conflicts between different stakeholders are to be expected over the course of the project.
 In these cases, KfW aims to make a contribution to conflict resolution during project implementation.

 In its declaration on respect for human rights in its business operations, KfW Group committed to respecting and protecting international human rights in its sphere of influence already in 2008.
 Human rights are therefore the non-negotiable basis of every KfW commitment.
 This applies not only in a moral sense, but also in contractual terms.
 Any violation of human rights standards committed or tolerated by KfW's project partners is a violation of contractual agreements.
 KfW urges the institutions involved – the project-executing agency, the authorities of the partner government, other participating organisations and consultants – to clarify the circumstances immediately and provide all information on each incident that it becomes aware of.
-If necessary, KfW sends its own staff to assess the situation on the ground.
-At the same time, it is aware that in many regions there is no rule of law and that judicial systems are weak.
+In the case of serious incidents, KfW also requests that the parties involved conduct further investigations or have allegations investigated independently.
+At the same time, KfW is aware that in many regions there is no rule of law and that judicial systems are weak.
 Moreover, KfW cannot and will not influence individual decisions by judicial authorities.
 As long as the allegations are not satisfactorily resolved and credible countermeasures undertaken, contractual sanction mechanisms ranging from suspended payments to recovery of funds already disbursed will apply.

 The withdrawal of KfW and other donor organisations would help neither the conservation of biodiversity nor the protection of human rights.
 KfW sees a role for development cooperation also in contributing to the enforcement of human rights in a difficult environment characterised by violence and weak institutions.
 For all people in conflict areas – including the rangers – living and working under the prevailing conditions poses existential dangers.
 In order to achieve that the stakeholders align their activities with human rights standards, active external support is a key influencing factor.
 KfW and other international development finance institutions are working rigorously – with contracts and sanctions, but also with incentives and advice – to ensure that sensitivity to human rights and a zero tolerance policy for violations are established as a routine practice of its partner organisations.
 As the incidents in the Congo basin show, this work is not always easy and often needs to be backed up by a variety of measures.
 However, the risk of setbacks would be even greater if external donors were to cease their commitment and the associated critical observation and financial incentives no longer took place.